fdivrusa/fdivrusa/README.md

 - 🌱 I’m currently learning **.NET Core**

-- 👨‍💻 All of my projects are available at [https://github.com/fdivrusa](https://github.com/fdivrusa)

 - 📫 How to reach me **florian.divrusa@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/florian-di-vrusa/](https://www.linkedin.com/in/florian-di-vrusa/)